kirbykevinson/kirbykevinson.gitlab.io/content/journal/projects/lost-or-unlisted.md

 I'm not sure if I even uploaded a single video there, but it existed.
 Maybe it even became the next by being renamed, I don't remember.

-## 2013/2014: Another Minecraft let's play channel
+## 2013/2014: another Minecraft let's play channel

 The only non-halfassed YouTube channel, for which I regularly made videos and kinda even talked to the audience.
 It had about 300 videos